Skip to Content

 Boundary Waters Canoe Area Wilderness

-Wilderness Watch is urging the U.S. Forest Service to drop its massive manipulation project that would set fire to as many as 84,000 acres of the Boundary Waters Canoe Area Wilderness (BWCAW) in Minnesota.
-The misguided Fernberg Corridor Landscape Management Project has no place in Wilderness and would violate the mandate of the 1964 Wilderness…
+In August 2025, Wilderness Watch submitted a formal objection to the Forest Service (FS) over its massive manipulation project that would set fire to as many as 84,000 acres of the Boundary Waters Canoe Area Wilderness (BWCAW) in Minnesota.
+The misguided Fernberg Corridor Landscape Management Project has no place in Wilderness and would violate the…

 Read the Full Article